jondbennett/GaryCooper/README.md

 bodies into thinking the day is longer.
 Gary handles that as well.

 Basic Operation:
-The arduino reads the data from the GPS and passes it to the GPS parser.
+The Arduino reads the data from the GPS and passes it to the GPS parser.
 If there is valid data, the data is passed to a sunrise/sunset calculator object which figures the times based on date and location.